NCBI-Hackathons/Virus_Domains/README.md

-Installing the following for detection:

-#Database containgn multiple differetnt viral sources: REF for viral sources
+#Database containing multiple differetnt viral sequences compiled form Viral Zone DB, VPR and Viral Genomes
-is build and stored here:
+is build and can be obtained from here:

 BUILDING DATABASE